 It soon became clear that at the nexus of film editing and storytelling was screenwriting.
 And so it happened that a few months later I wrote my first screenplay.

-My stories has been featured on NPR, The Moth Podcast, Risk! and countless shows around the country.
+My stories have been featured on NPR, The Moth Podcast, Risk! and countless shows around the country.
 And after a whirlwind year including an amazing festival run, my short film "Record/Play" was bought by Focus Features to be adapted into a feature film with Atlas Entertainment as producers.

 The medium is sometimes different but the goal is always the same: tell important stories that make you smile sometimes, worry other times, and hopefully make everyone feel a little less alone on this planet.